SergNikitin/img_glypher/README.md

-# IMG_GLYPHER
+# Image Glypher - ASCII-art generator

 Small program for ASCII-art generation from images.
+Developed not just for the sake of learning new stuff, but because it was a fun task, too!
 Currently is in unfinished state, works best on images with both dark and bright areas.

 ## Examples